pingcap/docs/grafana-tidb-dashboard.md

 - GC
     - Worker Action OPM: the number of GC related operations, including `run_job`, `resolve_lock`, and `delete\_range`
     - Duration 99: the time consumed by GC related operations
-    - Config: the configuration of GC data life time and GC run interval
+    - Config: the configuration of GC data life time and GC running interval
     - GC Failure OPM: the number of failed GC related operations
     - Delete Range Failure OPM: the number of times the `Delete Range` has failed
     - Too Many Locks Error OPM: the number of the error that GC clears up too many locks